@QOMIKIN

 Angry

 Anger energizes us to confront obstacles.
-Well calibrated anger can help us enforce fairness, deter being exploited, and set boundaries without actual violence.
+Well calibrated anger can help us set boundaries without actual violence, help us avoid being exploited, and enforce fairness.

 Good Ideas